-- A. An employee who moves from a position in one administrative area to a position in another within the County service will be credited with unused sick leave provided there is no break in service. - B. An employee may request to voluntarily transfer accrued sick leave to another employee who has exhausted all accrued sick leave, annual leave, and compensatory time off balances.
-The transferred leave time may only be used for sick leave.
-The hours are capped up to 37.5 hours.
-In extreme instances, if there is a need for additional hours beyond the capped level, the Department Head and the Human Resources Director will determine this on a case by case basis in daily increments of 7.5 hours.
-Only hours actually used will be transferred. - C. Employees who are requesting sick leave hours to be transferred into their sick leave bank are required to submit verifiable proof, i.e., medical certification, of an illness, either personal or a family member.
+A. An employee who moves from a position in one administrative area to a position in another within the County service will be credited with unused sick leave provided there is no break in service.

+- B. An employee may request to voluntarily transfer accrued sick leave to another employee who has exhausted all accrued sick leave, annual leave, and compensatory time off balances.
+The minimum number of sick leave hours that an eligible employe may donate from 7.5/8 hours per calendar year; the maximum is 40 hours.
+In order to donate the employee must have 80 hours or more available in their sick accrual.. - C. The maximum and employee can receive from donation is 75/80 hours or equivalent to two weeks pay.